 While taking the program, I applied to a freelance content writing position paying $0.15/word on 2,000 to 5,000-word blog posts (in other words, $300 – $750 per article).

-They also pay $2 per 1,000 views my articles receive, plus $45/hour for research needed to update the articles as needed.
+They also paid $2 per 1,000 views that my articles received each month, plus $45/hour for research needed to update the pieces as needed.

 And the best part?

 They said I can write as many (or as few) articles as my little heart desires.

 Step 1.)
 I applied to the job posting saying that I had a bunch of experience writing on the topics they were looking for (this is where building up your samples is important).